Language of Service Policy and Guidelines

 To ensure the active offer of service in both official languages, all employees who provide service in both official languages and who have voice mail must have a bilingual voice mail greeting.

-Employees who do not provide service in both languages must provide instruction at the end of their message in the other language on how to obtain service in this language (e.g. "Pour service en français, appuyer sur le 0").
+Employees who do not provide service in both languages must provide instruction at the end of their message in the other language on how to obtain service in this language (e.g. “Pour le service en français, appuyer sur le 0” or “For service in English, press 0”).

 Please refer to the tool kit for more information on voice mail greetings and mail box setup.